Chapter 45

 "Hello, Liane, sorry to disturb you at this hour."

-"Good evening, madam.
+"Good morning, madam.
 Threepio said, you had an urgent message for me?
 Is something wrong with ....?"
 The words stuck in her mouth.

 "They are still looking for him, madam.
 I had another Force vision about Ian yesterday.
 I have already told Luke.
 Ian is somewhere in a forest."

 "In a forest?
 Then the message seems to make sense.
 Listen, Liane, for I want you tell this to Luke as soon as possible.
 The messages talk about a respected citizen of Ktafunda who keeps telling the officials at the space port detention center that he needs to find some Jedi.
 His name is Mugin Fonaldris.
 He has been arrested, because he obstructed the investigation about a fight in a cantina.
-The guy keeps yelling, that he is the former owner of the cantina and has to find the Jedi, for he knows something about a friend of them.
+The guy keeps yelling, that he is the former owner of the cantina and has to find the Jedi, for he wants to tell them their friend is with his brother in their cabin in the forest.
 Probably Luke, Leia with Han and Chewbacca have been on Ktafunda's space port recently, for the message also mentions that two space ships with the markings of the New Republic have landed on Palomintar Six two days ago, but that they have left the following morning.
 I know that you can reach Luke, using the Jedi-pendant he gave you."

 Liane blushed and Mon Mothma smiled.